morganwdavis/freebsd-digitalocean/README.md

 If you have your own ssh-enabled account, the *freebsd* user account can be removed.

 ## Installation and testing
-1. As root, run install.sh which essentially does this for you:
+1. As root, run update.sh which essentially does this for you:

 	```
 	install -m 700 digitalocean /usr/local/etc/rc.d